khmarbaise/maven-release-checker/README.md

 Maven Release Checker
 =====================

-Currently this is an approache to have a script based checking which will check the release packages with several JDKs and Maven versions in combination.
+Currently this is an approach to have a script based checking which will check the release packages with several JDKs and Maven versions in combination.